dosuji/dosuji/README.md

 - 💬 Ask me about ...
 Rubik's cubes.
 - 📫 How to reach me: ... dosuji@cps.edu
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ... my middle school stole 300k from CPS and tried to flee to Mexico.
+- ⚡ Fun fact: ... my middle school principal stole 300k from CPS and tried to flee to Mexico.
 -->